xRFM: Accurate, scalable, and interpretable feature learning models for tabular data: xRFM algorithm overview

 Note that our splitting procedure results in leaves of equal sizes (because of the split based on median), unlike tree-based predictive models, which can result in uneven splits.
 We typically split large datasets until leaves contain at most 60,000 samples.
 Leaf RFM hyperparameters are tuned using only on the validation data that falls into the leaf (as determined by splits down the binary tree).
 In the case that validation data at a given leaf has too few samples, we further hold out a subset of the training data at the leaf to use for validation.

-Note that it is possible to have split data based on unsupervised splitting procedures (e.g., those based on random projections or using top eigenvectors of PCA)~\cite{dasgupta2008random}.
+Note that it is possible to have split data based on unsupervised splitting procedures (e.g., those based on random projections or using top eigenvectors of PCA)~\citep{dasgupta2008random}.
 A key advantage of our split approach is that it groups together data points based on the features most relevant for prediction, as is captured by the top eigenvector of the AGOP.
-We found that splitting in this manner outperformed splits based on unsupervised approaches, including those described above.
-Prior works have also split data using the random forest procedure.
-For example, the authors of~\citet{hollmann2025accurate} train TabPFN-v2 on the samples routed to a given leaf of a tree in a random forest.
+We found that splitting in this manner outperformed splits based on unsupervised approaches, including those described above. \auth{We include a discussion and comparison of split methods in Appendix~\ref{app: split direction discussion} and Tables~\ref{tab: split methods, meta-test-large, regression}, \ref{tab: split methods, meta-test-large, classification}.} Prior works have also split data using the random forest procedure.
+For example, \citet{hollmann2025accurate} train TabPFN-v2 on the samples routed to a given leaf of a tree in a random forest.
 The procedure in xRFM differs as it stratifies samples by projection onto a direction rather than individual coordinates and produces only one balanced tree instead of a forest.

 \paragraph{Advantages of tree splits over traditional methods for scaling kernels.} Because of tree-based partitioning, xRFM is able to scale log-linearly in the number of samples during training\footnote{The complexity for the applications of RFM itself scales only linearly, but splitting the data with the median at every tree node increases the complexity to $O(n \log n)$.} and logarithmically in the number of samples during inference.
 While this is a computationally appealing aspect in practice, we note that there are a number of existing methods for scaling kernel machines.
-Examples include the Nyström approximation~\cite{williams2000using} and fast preconditioner methods for solving kernel regression~\cite{ma2017diving, rudi2017falkon, ma2019kernel, eigenpro3}.
+Examples include the Nyström approximation~\citep{williams2000using} and fast preconditioner methods for solving kernel regression~\citep{ma2017diving, rudi2017falkon, ma2019kernel, eigenpro3}.